-Provides the student with an opportunity to apply academic experience to practical situations by serving for a specified number of hours as participantobserver in an off-campus activity.
+Provides the student with an opportunity to apply academic experience to practical situations by serving for a specified number of hours as participant-observer in an off-campus activity.
 The activity will be reflected in the title on the transcript.
 Internships must be arranged with an internship supervisor and/or faculty member in the semester prior to enrolling for this course.
-Prerequisite: C or better in PSYC 2300 and PSYC 3300.
+Prerequisite: C or better in PSYC 2300 and PSYC 3300, and a minimum 3.2 Psychology GPA.